 In August 2016, the Organization entered into a non-cancelable operating lease arrangement for use of a building for office space.
-The lease expires August 31, 2023.
-The lease notes no extension options and requires the Organization to pay all executory costs (taxes, utilities, insurance, etc.).
+The lease was renewed during the year ended December 31, 2023 and expires August 31, 2026.
+The lease requires the Organization to pay all executory costs (taxes, utilities, insurance, etc.).
 Termination of the lease is generally prohibited unless there is a violation under the lease agreement.

-Future minimum lease payments and reconciliations to the statement of financial position at December 31, 2022 are as follows for the year ending December 31, 2023:
+Future minimum lease payments and reconciliation to the statement of financial position at December 31, 2023 are as follows for the years ending December 31: